sensoworks/docs/docs/edge/fog-getting-started-guide.md

 ## Edit the config file of fhe Fog gateway

-The Getting Started guide includes a pre-configured file for the Fog Gateway, which processes temperature data from the MQTT topic, performs data aggregation and analysis, and finally outputs the results to files and sends them to the Sensoworks platform.
-This configuration file allows for seamless integration and streamlines the process of extracting valuable insights from temperature data.
+The Getting Started guide includes a pre-configured file for the Fog Gateway that processes temperature data from the MQTT topic, performs data aggregation and analysis, and outputs the results to files and sends them to the Sensoworks platform.
+This configuration file allows for seamless integration and streamlines the process of extracting valuable insights from data.

 ```sh
 # Configure the Fog gateway